-Engine fuel is refined specifically for the purpose of operating a car engine.
+Fuel for vehicles, whether gasoline or diesel, is refined specifically for the purpose of operating a vehicle’s engine.
 There cannot be any contamination of the fuel whatsoever or else the engine’s performance will suffer as a result.

 Contamination could mean virtually any outside substance that does not belong in the fuel, such as water.
 Out of all the reasons for fuel to go bad, the number one reason that car owners experience is water getting into their gas tank and contaminating their fuel.

-Also, there could be water in the gas pump when you fill your tank with fuel at the gas station.
-Sometimes a gas station might have a damaged water filter in their pump which does not do a good job of filtering out the water from their fuel.
+Also, there could be water in the gas pump when you fill up your tank at the gas station.
+Sometimes a gas station may have a damaged water filter in their pump which does not do a good job of filtering out the water from their fuel.

 There is nothing you can do to prevent this obviously because it is the gas station’s responsibility.
 Aside from water, fuel can go bad by simply leaving it unused for months and years at a time too.